nrfconnect/sdk-nrf/doc/nrf/app_dev/config_and_build/hardware/use_gpio_pin_directly.rst

 Declaring multiple pins
 ***********************

-Multiple pins can be declared in one GPIO property as well.
+You can also declare multiple pins in one GPIO property.
+See the following code snippet:

 .. code-block:: c